JaeHyunLee94/website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D. in Computer Science
+    - course: Ph.D. in Computer Sciences
       institution: University of Wisconsin-madison
       year: 2024 ~ present